lpsm-dev/auto-earn-pre/README.md

 **Setup**

-Create a dotenv file and run `direnv allow`.
+Create a dotenv file and run `direnv allow` or just setup this variables on your terminal.

 | Variable                         | Description                                                              | Default                |
 |----------------------------------|--------------------------------------------------------------------------|------------------------|